aidaluu/gatsby-starter-netlify-cms/src/pages/blog/2021-12-20-my-“public”-philosophy-blog-on-environmental-philosophy.md

 templateKey: blog-post
 title: Freedom to Roam – My “Public” Philosophy Blog on Environmental Philosophy
 date: 2021-12-20T07:17:47.572Z
-description: "Freedom to roam is about the freedom to explore any topic, by anyone, in the wild. "
+description: "How does environmental philosophy affect you?
+What do you think about the big ecological restoration debate?
+As a researcher and writer on these topics currently finalising a PhD in environmental philosophy, I share my thoughts and latest findings in these areas.  "
 featuredpost: true
 featuredimage: /img/playmobil-g56d0ec227_1920.jpg
 tags: